Energy-efficient predictive control for connected, automated driving under localization uncertainty: Controller

 \section{Controller}

-We implement two distinct MPC controllers: one with prediction horizon $N$ for the standard scenario and another as a simplified variant with shorter horizon $N_s < N$.
-The choice between them depends on the time remaining to clear the traffic light intersection. \begin{itemize} \item If the remaining time exceeds $k+N \leq T_{l^\star}$, we employ the standard MPC controller introduced in \eqref{eq: mpc unified}, which is the primary choice given its applicability to most scenarios. \item Conversely, if the remaining time is less than $k+N > T_{l^\star}$, we opt for the simplified version of the standard MPC controller introduced in \eqref{eq: mpc simplified}. \end{itemize} Recall that $T_{l^\star}$ is the predetermined time to cross the nearest upcoming traffic light as illustrated in Fig. \ref{fig:definition of tred tgreen}.
+We implement two MPC controllers: \begin{itemize} \item If the remaining time exceeds $k+N \leq T_{l^\star}$, we employ the standard MPC controller introduced in \eqref{eq:mpc reform}, which is the primary choice given its applicability to most scenarios. \item Conversely, if the remaining time is less than $k+N > T_{l^\star}$, we opt for the simplified version of the standard MPC controller introduced in \eqref{eq: mpc simplified}. \end{itemize} Recall that $T_{l^\star}$ is the predetermined time to cross the nearest upcoming traffic light as illustrated in Fig. \ref{fig:definition of tred tgreen}.

 First, we introduce the standard MPC controller with prediction horizon $N$.
 We incorporate the terminal cost function $V_f(\mathbf{x})$ in \eqref{eq: value function update} and the terminal set $\mathcal{X}_f=\mathcal{S}_{t_\text{red}} \medcap \mathcal{P}_{t_\text{green}}$ into the MPC controller in \eqref{eq:MPC}.
 Additionally, we reformulate the constraints on estimate states to those on nominal states\footnote{See Appendix \ref{app. constraint reform} for the details of the constraint reformulation.}.
 Specifically, we design an MPC controller as follows: